-3. Loan should be from bank or housing financing company.
+4. Loan should be from bank or banking institution or housing financing company.

-6. The value of the house should not be more than Rs 50 Lacs
+6. The stamp duty value of the residential house property should not be more than Rs 45 Lacs

 7. Home buyer should not have any other existing residential house in his name at the time of sanction of loan.